meteor/tutorials/steps/react/step02.md

 > - This is task 2
 > - This is task 3

-If your app doesn't look like this, use the GitHub links at the bottom of the page to see what each file is supposed to contain.
-Now let's find out what all these bits of code are doing!
+If your app doesn't look like this, use the GitHub link at the top right corner of each code snippet to see the entire file, and make sure your code matches the example.

 ### HTML files define static content